 In 2018 Sensyne Health launched GDm-Health, an app designed to help women and clinicians monitor blood glucose levels more effectively during pregnancy.
 The app helps to safely monitor, manage and reduce the risks associated with diabetes in pregnancy which include induced labour, caesarean section, premature birth, high blood pressure for women and low blood glucose and jaundice for the baby.

-GDm-Health is used in clinical care and creates a growing set of anonymised data for research.
+GDm-Health is used in clinical care and creates a growing set of de-identified and anonymised data for research.
 As more NHS Trusts adopted GDm-Health during 2018–19, the number of patients using the app increased and this rich, real-world anonymised database reached a size whereby it was large enough to enable the development and training of a new software algorithm.
-The dataset, collected from 15 NHS Trusts, included anonymised data from 4,025 women and a set of 411,785 blood glucose readings.
+The dataset, collected from 15 NHS Trusts, included de-identified and anonymised data from 4,025 women and a set of 411,785 blood glucose readings.

 Research on this database enabled Sensyne Health to develop a clinically valuable software algorithm using AI (SYNE001), the first such clinical support algorithm developed by the Company.
 SYNE001 is designed as a new clinical support tool to help clinicians decide whether to prescribe medication to better regulate blood glucose levels.